What challenge does this project address?

 The good news is that we have the right people on our team to do just that!

-Here are some samples from our image recognition system.
-Faces, a random box, and my cat:
+Here are some samples from our image recognition systems.
+Faces, a random box, and Newton (the cat):